 Our focus is on what students have learned.
 We provide a variety of experiences that are well planned and articulated to give all students the opportunity to develop their skills to the fullest.
-We are proud of the fact that we have one of the highest success rates of students taking and scoring proficient on the California Standards Test in algebra and geometry.

 At Rivera, we are solution oriented.
 We believe everyone is part of making this school a good place for kids.
 Everyone can come in and address concerns and suggest solutions to make our school a place where children come first.
 With the assistance of parents, teachers, staff, and students, we provide a safe learning environment that promotes success in all curricular and extracurricular programs.